 As part of our #FoodFuture project we’re asking how we can deliver truly sustainable food systems.
 We’re listening to farmers, consumers, policymakers, businesses, NGOs, academics and others.
 By listening and working together, we will create a better future.
-This month we’re looking at the active lifestyles and we spoke to Udo Herz, Secretary General of Natural Mineral Waters Europe, to tell us more.
+This month we’re looking at the active lifestyles and we spoke to Udo Herz, President of Specialised Nutrition Europe, to tell us more.

 Our lives have recently changed with the pandemic.
 More than ever, physical activity has now emerged as a key mental and physical health aspect.
 In the context of lockdowns and restrictions, sport offers us the opportunity to release pressure and to maintain our physical and mental wellbeing.